IBM China Wants to Use Blockchain to Fight Carbon Emissions

 It’s not a goal without a sense of gravity, as China produces about a quarter of the world’s carbon emissions.
 Though the use of coal has fallen in China, projects like the IBM-Energy Blockchain Labs initiative could push more companies to take action on the technology side.

-The test is the latest for IBM in China.
-The technology firm has worked with other firms including credit card company China UnionPay and Walmart’s regional subsidiary to develop applications.
 Chinese automaker Wanxiang, among other major companies in the country, is among those that have also held discussions with IBM about investigating the tech.

 Image via Shutterstock

 How the SEC's Blockchain Lead is Defining Future Regulation